justinfranken/TradingStratTester/README.md

 $ conda activate ass5
 ```

-In order to create the full reproducable project type the following into your console, while being in the project directory:
+In order to create the full reproducible project type the following into your console,
+while being in the project directory:

 ```console
 $ pytask